VR Organ Tuning Guide

 Using the tables: the given ‘value’ is the number to set in VR menu ‘Rotary’ (or CTRLR EDITOR), the brackets show the equivalent ‘rotations per minute’ (rpm) or ‘fall/rise/acc. times’ in seconds.

-1. VR ‘factory’ settings (un-realistic)
+1. VR ‘factory’ settings (un-authentic)

 VR ‘factory settings’ do not correspond to ‘real Leslies’ – but if you like the sound leave it as it is.